 a crocodile sipping water

-In former times many small communities in the french countryside had a public lavoir, a usually roofed basin supplied with water generally of a natural origin, available for the inhabitants to rinse the laundry after washing.
+In former times many small communities in the french countryside had a public lavoir, a usually roofed basin supplied with water generally of a natural origin, available for the inhabitants to rinse the laundry after washing ¹.

-Such facilities today no longer being needed, they may take another use, such as the lavoir in Chantegrue, France, which currently houses a small scale outsider art museum with woodworks, created by Félix Gresset (1917-1993).
+Since such facilities currently are no longer needed, they may take another use, such as the lavoir in Chantegrue, France, which currently houses a small scale outsider art museum with woodworks, created by Félix Gresset (1917-1993).

 Life and works

 Gresset was a small farmer who lived in Chantegrue.
 Later in life, to meet the ends, he became employed by the municipality as a roadmender, a job that also took him into the local forests.